How to Write Horror Plots and Scenes

 It must have a beginning, middle, and end.

-When you begin to think this way about your scenes, the overall plot is improved.
+When you begin to think this way about your scenes, the overall plot becomes sharper and more intentional.

-Also known as “fleshing out,” this refers to taking a detailed approach to your overall plot and each scene that occurs.
+Also known as “fleshing out,” (which is an especially fun term considering this is horror we’re talking about) this refers to taking a detailed approach to your overall plot and each scene that occurs.

 Consider some of the following questions: